amyhupe/amyhupe.co.uk/src/articles/2019-08-06-lets-write-more-blog-posts-an-experiment.md

 ## How will we know if it’s worked?

-My plan is to try this for 3 months, until the [X] November 2019, and review the feedback I’ve received to see whether there’s any merit in this approach.
+My plan is to try this for 3 months, until the 6 November 2019, and review the feedback I’ve received to see whether there’s any merit in this approach.

 If it has, I’ll use the feedback to iterate as needed and provide some more detailed guidance on how to work together.